Quads (Roller Skates) Skating Lessons

-Quads are ‘old style roller skates’ with 2 pairs of wheels, rather than rollerblades or inline skates which have all 4 wheels in a line.
+Quads are ‘old style roller skates’ with 2 pairs of wheels, rather than rollerblades or inline skates which have their wheels in a line.
 Quads became popular in the 1970s and 80s but have never gone out of style and are now experiencing somewhat of a revival.
 At Skatefresh you can join us in our lessons wearing your quads and we will show you everything you need to know, including what is different and what is the same (as with inlines).
 We can show you and even demo the bits which are different from the inline skaters and you will still learn all the class syllabus.
 Our instructors all wear inlines for group classes but Nick, Hugh and Asha are available for private quads lessons.

 If you would like to join a group class choose the appropriate group for you and follow the booking instructions on that class page.
 To contact any of the instructors for private quads lessons please email firstname.lastname@example.org and tell us your preferred lesson date and time.